Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 			![GOG Stock](https://github.com/user-attachments/assets/00453cc8-f8c7-402b-9ae8-8f2542a640a6)

-> :::caution Caution - Extra Files!
+> :::caution Caution - No Extra Files
 > Extra files inside of the Stock New Vegas folder will result in an error when launching the game.
 These extra files are most often a byproduct of prior modded instances or playthroughs of Fallout 3 or Fallout: New Vegas.
 As such, the above steps are **CRITICAL**.

 ### <p align="center"> ![Generating Fresh INI Files](https://github.com/user-attachments/assets/db4eb7b0-0231-4710-9e37-9a806fcaba45) </p>